 Background

 Participating in social activities and interacting with others in the community has numerous positive effects on older adults’ health and quality of life.
-We aimed to estimate the causal impact of number of remaining teeth on social participation among older adults in Japan.
+We aimed to estimate the causal effect of number of teeth on social participation among older adults in Japan.

 Methods

-Using longitudinal data (baseline=2010, follow-ups=2013 and 2016) from 24 872 participants of the Japan Gerontological Evaluation Study, we employed longitudinal modified treatment policy (LMTP) approach to define the causal effect of number of teeth on social participation.
+Using longitudinal data (baseline=2010, follow-ups=2013 and 2016) from 24,872 participants of the Japan Gerontological Evaluation Study, we employed a longitudinal modified treatment policy approach to determine the causal effect of number of teeth on social participation.
 Corresponding statistical parameters were estimated using targeted minimum loss-based estimation (TMLE).
-The number of teeth (edentate, 1-9 teeth, 10-19 teeth, ≥ 20 teeth) was treated as a time-varying exposure , and the estimates were adjusted for time-varying (income, self-rated health, denture use, marital status) and time-invariant (age, sex, baseline social participation) covariates.
+Number of teeth (edentate, 1-9 teeth, 10-19 teeth, ≥ 20 teeth) was treated as a time-varying exposure and the estimates were adjusted for time-varying (income, self-rated health, denture use, marital status) and time-invariant (age, sex, baseline social participation) covariates.

 Results

-After six years of follow-up, 48.4% of the participants reported less frequent social participation ( < at least once a month).
-Casual odds ratios calculated by contrasting counterfactual TMLE estimates at different levels of the exposure, showed a clear dose-response effect on social participation.
+After six years of follow-up, 48.4% reported less frequent social participation ( < at least once a month).
+Causal odds ratios, calculated by contrasting counterfactual TMLE estimates at different levels of the exposure, showed a clear dose-response effect on social participation.
 When the exposure was shifted from being edentate to having ≥ 20 teeth, the likelihood of social participation increased by 30% (OR= 1.30, 95%CI= 1.23-1.38).
-A shift from observed level of number of teeth to edentate state, reduced the social participation by 15% (OR= 0.85, 95%CI= 0.79-0.92).
+A shift from the observed number of teeth to being edentate reduced social participation by 15% (OR= 0.85, 95%CI= 0.79-0.92).

 Conclusions

-Having a higher number of teeth positively affects social participation among Japanese older adults, while edentate state or having a relatively lower number of teeth negatively affects their social participation.
+This study provided causal evidence that having a higher number of teeth and maintaining a functional dentition positively affects social participation among Japanese older adults, while being edentate or having relatively fewer teeth negatively affects social participation.

 Introduction

-The term “social participation” refers to an individual’s involvement in activities that allow them to interact with others in society or the community.1 Social participation among older adults is regarded as an essential component of healthy ageing because it has numerous positive effects on both individuals and society.2 Previous studies have linked higher levels of social participation to higher life expectancy, better health-related quality of life, well-being, and functioning of older adults.3,4 Community-level health promotion and prevention activities such as improving physical activity, smoking and alcohol interventions could also be facilitated through social engagement.5 On the other hand, a wide range of determinants, including health-related factors, have been found to influence older adults’ level of social participation.6
+The term “social participation” refers to an individual’s involvement in activities that allow them to interact with others in their community or society in general.1 Social participation among older adults is an essential component of healthy ageing because it has numerous positive effects on both individuals and society.2 Previous studies have linked higher levels of social participation to higher life expectancy, better health-related quality of life, well-being, and functioning of older adults.3,4 Community-level health promotion and prevention activities such as physical activity, smoking and alcohol interventions, could also be facilitated through social engagement.5 On the other hand, a wide range of determinants, including health-related factors, influence older adults’ level of social participation.6

-Teeth and oral health are important in speaking, smiling, and making facial expressions, all of which are essential for positive social interactions.
-Tooth loss is highly prevalent among older adults as a result of a life-long accumulation of chronic dental conditions such as dental caries and periodontal diseases.7 Previous studies have consistently linked social and neighbourhood related factors such as social capital and social participation to oral health related outcomes among older adults.8–10 However, it is equally important to understand the effect of oral health on participating in social activities.
-Experimental studies to evaluate the potential causal impact of the remaining number of teeth is not practically feasible.
-Additionally, it is complicated by the time varying nature of the number of teeth and the confounders.
-We tried to capture the potential causal effect of number of remaining teeth on social participation among older adults using longitudinal observational data leveraging on longitudinal modified treatment policy (LMTP) approach to specify the causal effect.
+Teeth and oral health are important in different aspects of daily life, such as eating, speaking, smiling, and making facial expressions, all of which are essential for positive social interactions.
+Tooth loss is highly prevalent among older adults due primarily to a life-long accumulation of chronic dental conditions such as dental caries and periodontal diseases.7 Previous studies have consistently linked social and neighbourhood related factors such as social capital and social participation to oral health related outcomes among older adults.8–10 However, much less is known about the effect of oral health on participation in social activities.
+Experimental studies to evaluate the potential causal effect of the remaining number of teeth on social participation are not practically feasible, further complicated by the time varying nature of the exposure (number of teeth) and confounders.
+As an approach to overcome these problems for causal inference from observational data, the longitudinal modified treatment policy (LMTP) approach can be an ideal method.